-Some cleaners require a minimum amount of standing time before the next cleaning step can be undertaken, or they won’t be as effective.
+Both professional house cleaners and commercial cleaning contractors require a minimum amount of standing time before the next cleaning step can be undertaken, or they won’t be as effective.
 If you don’t allow that, you’ll end up cleaning for a longer time and using more effort.
 For example, toilet bowl cleaner should be left inside for a few minutes before brushing it clean so that the stains come out quickly and thoroughly.

 10. Always Start From Top to Bottom